January 2020 National Rounds Played

-January accounts for only about 3% of annual rounds and, like other winter months, its impact on total annual rounds is relatively insignificant overall.
-While the rounds-played numbers for the spring and summer months will set the tone for the rest of the year, it’s still encouraging to get off to a positive start.
+It’s important to note that January accounts for only about 3% of annual rounds nationally and, like other winter months, its impact on total annual rounds is relatively insignificant overall.
+As the season kicks into gear in many parts of the country in the coming months, the spring and summer months will set the tone for the rest of the year.

 Learn From NGF Members